 Policy 1.18 further outlines the specific process for the immunization requirement.

 As part of UBC Dietetics Program Policy 1.04 and in accordance with health and safety regulations, health authority caregivers are required to wear fitted respiratory masks when observing or providing care to patients or clients who have suspected, known, or probable cases of airborne infections.
-Mask fit testing for year 4 students and year 3 advanced placement students (with confirmed internship placements) will be done during the May professional-practice course, FNH 480, in 2017.
+Mask fit testing for year 4 students and year 3 advanced placement students (with confirmed internship placements) will be done during FNH 480.

 Specific dates for the fit testing will be predetermined to align with FNH 480 class activities.
-Use the link below to sign-up for a time slot, and submit payment for the testing by April 28, 2017.
+Use the link below to sign-up for a time slot, and submit payment for the testing by the deadline (TBD).
 The cost of this process will be $25.
 Upon completion of the testing you will be given documentation, which is required for internship by all health authorities.

 This is a WorkSafeBC orientation that students are required to complete prior to the start of internship.
 Year 4 students will be notified when they need to complete the Bullying and Harassment Module.